thindil/steamsky/bin/doc/MODDING.md

   Defend, Boarding.
 - Tag `skill` define skill of mobile.
 - Attribute `name` is name of skill (from *game.dat* from *data* directory).
-    - Optional attribute `action`: what to do with this skill.
+    - Optional attribute `action`: What to do with this skill.
 Possible values
       are: "add" (add this skill, default option), "remove" (remove this skill) or "update" (update selected skill).
     - If mobile should have constant level of skill, add attribute `level` with